Access to children

 The Australian Curriculum sets out what all young people should be taught and the expected learning outcomes through grade based achievement standards.

 Excursions are a carefully planned and important part of the classroom learning program which usually fit in with a theme or topic being studied at the time.
 Some excursions take the form of short walks in and around the local area, while others involve brief or longer bus journeys.
 All local excursion costs are covered in school levies.
-Parents may be invited to attend particularly in the younger classes, however, parents and carers need a Working with Vulnerable Children card.
-Please note that it is now DOE policy that all excursions and or activities that take place on or near water that a full permission form must be signed.
+Parents may be invited to attend, however, parents and carers must hold a current Working with Vulnerable Children card.
+Please note that for overnight camps and any activities involving swimming a Major Excursion Consent form and Aquatic Activity Consent form MUST be completed by the legal parent/guardian.

 Teachers on duty usually attend to children’s minor cuts and abrasions which occur in the playground.
 Due to increased awareness of the need to be careful in handling blood, teachers will often encourage children to wash and disinfect their own wounds if this is appropriate.
 Injuries that cannot be treated on the spot are referred to our trained First Aid Officers.
 Injuries of a more serious nature are reported to parents by telephone, with parents being asked to collect their child from school if necessary.
 If deemed necessary by the First Aid Officer, children may be transported to hospital via ambulance.